-As part of the audit procedures, data relating to sections 3 and 4 of the Program Rules was collected from each Provider in the GreenPower Audit Form.
+Data relating to sections 3 and 4 of the Program Rules was collected from each Provider using the GreenPower audit form.
 Independent auditors verified this data prior to submission to Clear Environment.

-This Section of the report provides a summary of the data and audit findings for the 2018 Settlement Period.
+This section of the report provides a summary of the data and audit findings for the 2019 Settlement Period.
 The detailed findings of the audit remain commercial-in-confidence.
 As stated in the methodology, this report is intended to provide relevant details and verified activity levels for each Product.